List of former Maryland state highways (2–199)

-MD 17
+MD 17 (1927–1940)

 Maryland Route 17 was the designation for most of what is now MD 33 between Claiborne and Easton in western Talbot County.
 The state highway was one of the original state-numbered highways marked in 1927.
 MD 17 was replaced with MD 33 when the two highways swapped numbers in 1940.

-MD 20
+MD 20 (1927–1998)

 Maryland Route 20 was the designation for North Point Road, which originally ran from the tracks of an interurban near Fort Howard north through Edgemere and Dundalk in southeastern Baltimore County to US 40 in Baltimore.
 MD 20 was the main highway between Baltimore and Sparrows Point, which was accessed by MD 151 (Sparrows Point Road) from Edgemere.
 The interurban line connected Baltimore with Bay Shore Park, an amusement park that operated between 1906 and 1947 within what is now North Point State Park.
 As early as 1923 and late as 1928, a ferry connected Bay Shore Park with Rock Hall, thus briefly and indirectly connecting this MD 20 with the extant MD 20 in Kent County.

 The first section of MD 20 was constructed as a concrete road from Sparrows Point Road in Edgemere to Trappe Road at the hamlet of North Point in what is now Dundalk by 1921.
 The concrete road was extended from North Point to Baltimore in 1922 and 1923; those same years, a macadam road was built from Sparrows Point Road to the interurban tracks near Bay Shore Park.
 MD 20 was widened and resurfaced with bituminous concrete north of Edgemere by 1926.
 By 1934, MD 20 was proposed to be expanded from a width of 18 to 20 ft to 40 ft from Baltimore to MD 151 in Edgemere to serve the Sparrows Point industrial complex.
 In addition, MD 20 from MD 151 to the interurban near Bay Shore Park was proposed to be widened from 14 ft to 20 ft.
 The Edgemere portion of MD 20 was bypassed when a new four-lane divided highway—Sparrows Point Boulevard and North Point Boulevard—was completed from Sparrows Point to Wise Avenue in Dundalk in 1940 and 1941.
 Between 1942 and 1944, the remainder of North Point Boulevard was constructed from Wise Avenue to Baltimore as a wartime access project, including a cloverleaf interchange at MD 150.
 In addition, Erdman Avenue was extended as a four-lane divided highway to connect with North Point Boulevard, bypassing the segment of North Point Road between the boulevard and US 40 in the city of Baltimore.

 By 1946, MD 151 was applied to the four-lane divided highway connecting Baltimore with Sparrows Point, and MD 20 was assigned to four mainline segments and a spur of the old North Point Road: